 Who here loves a quick and easy project that not only is functional but versatile too? (me, me, ME!)
 That’s what I have for you today.
 I have had this project in my brain for a few months and can’t wait to show you how simple it really is.
 Take a look at this wooden caddy.

 I whipped these two up in less than an hour and I’m in love!
 This project is one of those that can be customized to your heart’s content.
-I built mine out of reclaimed barn wood, but yours can be made with any wood, even new wood.
-You can paint it, stencil it, cover it in paper or fabric, or even enlarge it to suit your needs.
+While I built mine out of reclaimed barn wood, yours can be made with any wood, even new wood.
+Also, you can paint it, stencil it, cover it in paper or fabric, or even enlarge it to suit your needs.
 Simply endless ways to finish it.
 I’m just here to provide the base knowledge.

-My wooden caddy contains antique milk glass bottles, but yours can use upcycled jars or bottles from your kitchen, or even canning jars.
+My wooden caddy contains antique milk glass bottles.
+However, yours can use upcycled jars or bottles from your kitchen, or even canning jars.
 Or leave them out entirely.

-Add flower foam and create a sweet centerpiece for a wedding or everyday decor.
-It’s perfect for toiletries…
+Then, add flower foam and create a sweet centerpiece for a wedding or everyday decor.
+It’s even perfect for toiletries…

 …or even your art supplies.